 This can be caused by several factors like cold weather, or the starter can be acting up, or you may also have old fuel in your oil tank or a malfunction on the spark plug, or it might have something to do with a clogged carburetor, or probably the air filter.
 No matter what the cause may be, this is a common occurrence with any chainsaw and you have to know all the simple troubleshooting steps like checking the spark plug, cleaning your air filter, or deactivating the choke.

 - The saw cuts slow and stalls easily

 It is a frustrating problem to encounter since you are working with a chainsaw to ensure that you can speedily finish your work.
 You might want to check your power supply to ensure that you have a high supply of voltage since this can affect the optimum performance of your chainsaw.
 I also cannot stress enough that your chains should be sharpened since a dull chainsaw can also affect the cutting potential of your equipment.

 - Saw produces smoke

 There are certain problems that you should not even attempt to solve.
 This is one of them.
 It is better to call your chainsaw’s manufacturer and have them fix this issue for you.
-Chainsaws are actually meant to go through a periodic check up with a service centre for quality inspection and servicing.
+Chainsaws are actually meant to go through a periodic check-up with a service center for quality inspection and servicing.

 CHAINSAW ROUTINE MAINTENANCE